Kinetic/kinetic-c/README.md

     > cd kinetic-c
     > bundle install # Ensures you have all RubyGems needed
-    > rake #run all tests and build kinetic-c library and examples
+    > bundle execute rake #run all tests and build kinetic-c library and examples

 Dependencies
 ============